wangyishen/personalwebsite/content/home/experience.md

   date_start = "2011-09-16"
   date_end = "2017-06-15"
   description = """
-  Working with Prof. Daniel Kirschen at Renewable Analysis Lab (REAL LAb); Performing research projects on on the following topics:
+  Worked with Prof. Daniel Kirschen at Renewable Analysis Lab (REAL LAb) on on the following research topics:

   * Energy storage operation and planning in electricity markets
   * Renewable integration with stochastic unit commitment